 Children copy adults behavior and so it is important to set the example by learning to meditate yourself.
 I prefer mindfulness meditation as it is the simplest to teach and the most effective as evidenced by the hundreds of published studies attesting to the positive effects.

 Once you’ve learned to meditate let the children follow you by example.
 When they become curious or just open to joining in it is a good time to meditate together.
-It is also beneficial to learn with the kids if you haven’t already learned by yourself assuming they are open to it.
+It is also beneficial to learn with the kids if you haven’t already learned by yourself assuming

 Teach The Power Of Silence